My Story

 - From 4 GCSEs to a BA (Hons) degree in Creative Writing and Screenwriting (2019-2023), and now pursuing an MSc in Psychology commencing in 2026.

-- Overcame houselessness alongside my daughter, born with a severe, single ventricle heart condition, who survived and thrived through infant open heart surgery.
+- Overcame houselessness alongside my daughter, who was born with a rare heart condition, who survived and thrived through infant open heart surgery.

-- Expert by lived experience, I alchemise complex trauma into archival resilience through blunt, compassionate vulnerability by channeling my lived experience and pairing it with my academic psychological studies so clinical understanding of psychology is well-informed by the survivors.
+- Expert by lived experience, I alchemise complex trauma into archival resilience through blunt, compassionate vulnerability by channeling my lived experience and pairing it with my academic psychological and neuroscientific studies so clinical understanding of is enlightened by the survivors.

-This is only the short, TL;DR version of my life story thus far.
+This is only the short version of my life story thus far.
 If you would like to read a longer, heavily detailed account, then continue reading below.

 The Long Version